Department:Department of Humanities and Social Sciences

 Before joining Anglia Ruskin, Lucy was Reader in History at London Metropolitan University, where she ran an MA in Women’s History.

 Lucy's research has concentrated on the history of gender, sexuality and feminism in Britain, 1880s-1980s.
-Her new projects are a social and cultural history of transracial adoption in Britain since the Second World War and an investigation of mixed race offspring of black GLs and British women born in World War 2.
+Her new projects are an investigation of mixed race offspring of black GIs and British women born in World War 2, and a social and cultural history of transracial adoption in Britain since the Second World War.

 She was Principal Investigator for a Leverhulme-funded project on 'Identifying the Parameters of the Women's Liberation Movement, 1970s and '80s' in 2008-9 (working with The Women's Library), and was on the editorial collective of Feminist Review 1997-2011, and is currently a co-editor of Women's History.